cadeyrn/newtaboverride/README.md

 The permission to access the browser history is needed to prevent spammy "moz-extension://" entries in your browsing history every time you open a new tab.
 There is no way to prevent this without this permission.

+##### access recently closed tabs

+The permission to access recently closed tabs is needed so that New Tab Override can remove internally closed new tab pages from Firefox's recently closed tabs list when the option to set the focus to the website is used.

 ##### access browser tabs

 The permission to access the browser tabs is needed so that New Tab Override can jump to the settings page if it’s